davidrmiller/neural2d/README.md

 To compile neural2d, cd to the directory containing the Makefile and execute:

     make

+If using MinGW on Windows, depending on how it's installed, you may need to use:

+    mingw32-make

 This will use g++ to compile neural2d.cpp and neural2d-core.cpp and result in an executable named neural2d.